erratinsilentio/erratinsilentio/README.md

 ## 🚀 About Me
-&nbsp;I'm a beginner full stack developer, I study using The Odin Project curriculum and other external sources.
+&nbsp;I'm a beginner full stack developer, I study using The Odin Project and Full Stack Open, as well as other external sources.
 My goal is to create apps that help with mental health and personal development.
+And of course to have fun!

 ## 🛠 Skills
 Javascript, HTML, CSS

+Currently learning: React, Node.js
-Stuff I plan to learn: SCSS, React, Node.js, Typescript, and many more...
+Stuff I plan to learn: Typescript, Sass, Next.js, Three.js, and probably many more.